yelosan/hugo-semantic-web-docs/content/en/main.md

 1. Check regularly the project's [repository](https://gitlab.com/yelosan/hugo-semantic-web) for updates.
 1. Download the latest release [here](https://gitlab.com/yelosan/hugo-semantic-web/releases).
-1. If you did not edit any of the **Semantic Web for Hugo** files, delete the `/hugo-semantic-web/` folder located in your project's `/theme/` folder.
+1. If you did not modify any of the **Semantic Web for Hugo** files, delete the `/hugo-semantic-web/` folder located in your project's `/themes/` folder.
-1. Extract the latest release in `/themess/hugo-semantic-web/`.
+1. Extract the latest release in `/themes/hugo-semantic-web/`.

 # Types